 Although many states have already proven the value of legal sports wagering industries, Ohio is still lagging behind states like Colorado and Arizona.
-Legal sports wagering first became a possibility in 2020, although the Ohio Senate stalled discussion on the provisional bill.
+Legal sports wagering first became a possibility over a year ago, although the Ohio Senate stalled discussion on the provisional bill.
 In October 2021, State Senator Kirk Schuring shared that a committee has been formed to get a sports betting bill was finally discussed but Ohio online gambling including sports betting will most likely not launch until early 2022.

 Let’s take a look at the gambling and sports betting scene in Ohio as it stands today.

 Online Sportsbook Partnerships In Ohio

 There haven’t been any announced partnerships in Ohio, but there are some sportsbooks we could expect to see in the state.